|

 - ETW mapping

-On the Japanese Enigma machine, the Tirpitz, the contacts of the ETW
+On the Japanese Enigma T (Tirpitz), the contacts of the ETW

 - Numbers or letters

-Some wheels have numbers (01-26) on their perimeter, whilst others
+Some wheels have numbers engraved on their circumference (01-26),

-carry letters (A-Z).
-Initially all Enigma machines used letters (A-Z)
+Initially all Enigma machines had letters on their wheels.

 machines produced prior to WWII.
 When the German Army adopted the machine